AdelinaCenusa/WebTechnologies---Assessment/C.V/documentation.md

 to suggest where are and what is the name of each school.
 Also, I have used strong colour for the form and I have tried to make a big contrast between text and background.
-I did not put additional text for hobby's pictures, but I have used very representative images.
+I did not put additional text for hobby's pictures, but I have used very representative images which include the name of each hobby.

 ## 1.2.5 GDPR
 This is not applying in my case, because I am not using the personal